janklab/matlab-bench/README.md

 matlab-bench
 ============

-This is a small collection of utilities for exploring and learning about the behavior of the Matlab IDE and runtime.
+This is a small collection of utilities for exploring and learning about the behavior of the Matlab interpreter and IDE.

 Each of the tools is in its own subdirectory from which it can be run.

+## Author

+Andrew Janke <janke@pobox.com>

+This is an independent project.
+It is not affiliated with The MathWorks, creators of Matlab.

 ## Caveats

 The results of these tools are inherently system-dependent.
 Be careful about extrapolating what you learn from them.

 These tools are not intended for use in production code.

+## License

+I intend to release this under an Open Source license at some point soon, but I haven't decided which license to use yet.
+For now, I'm reserving all rights, except those required to be granted by the user agreement for GitHub, where I'm hosting this project.

+## Quick Start

+All the code can be run from within Matlab.

+To benchmark the overhead of function and method calls:

+    cd bench_matlab_ops
+    bench_matlab_nops